HenryOwenz/ezop/documentation/ui_operation_interfaces.md

 if err != nil {
     return model.ErrMsg{Err: err}
 }

+// Similarly for Lambda Function Status functionStatusOperation, err := provider.GetFunctionStatusOperation() if err != nil {
+    return model.ErrMsg{Err: err}
+}

+// Get function status using the operation functions, err := functionStatusOperation.GetFunctionStatus(ctx) if err != nil {
+    return model.ErrMsg{Err: err}
+}
 ```

 ## Benefits

-1. **Clear Terminology**: The new interfaces use more specific names like `CodePipelineManualApprovalOperation`.
+1. **Clear Terminology**: The new interfaces use more specific names like `CodePipelineManualApprovalOperation` and `FunctionStatusOperation`.
 2. **Separation of Concerns**: UI operations are clearly separated from their implementations.
 3. **Provider-Specific Implementations**: Each provider can implement operations in its own way.
 4. **Flexibility**: Adding new providers or operations is easier with the new architecture.